OregonBanner/experience-manager-65.zh-Hans/help/forms/developing/invocation-api-quick-starts.md

  using Microsoft.Web.Services2;

  //The following statement represents a web reference to
- //the forms server that contains the process that
+ //the Forms Server that contains the process that
  //is invoked
  using ConsoleApplication1.LC_Host;